sine2pi/Adaptive-Transformer/README.md

 ## Adaptive Transformer

 "The concept of making the adaptation factor itself adaptive opens up a fascinating research direction.
-Imagine a model that doesn't just learn, but learns how to learn - continuously calibrating its own learning dynamics."
-An AI model.
+Imagine a model that doesn't just learn, but learns how to learn - continuously calibrating its own learning dynamics." copilot.

 Roadmap--